 As a gestational carrier, you have the right to choose the intended parents for whom you carry a child.
 After all, these will be the people that you will partner with for a year or more in their journey to become parents.
 It’s not a decision you can make overnight.

 If you’ve come to this article, you are likely thinking about carrying for international intended parents.
 This path comes with many pros and cons, so proper research ahead of time is crucial.
-That’s why we’ve created this guide to being a surrogate for international intended parents.

 Why are International Intended Parents Coming to the U.S.?

 The United States is a popular destination for international intended parents — for several reasons.

 Although there are no federal laws regulating surrogacy in the U.S., many states offer a safe and legal path for intended parents to build their family.
 On the other hand, many countries around the world have either prohibited surrogacy or set strict regulations that make it near impossible.
 In many countries, compensated surrogacy is illegal, and intended parents must have a family member who is willing to carry for them altruistically.

 International LGBT intended parents often face even more challenges.
 Gay marriage is illegal in many countries, and some countries have even criminalized homosexuality.
 For this reason, many LGBT intended parents can’t complete surrogacy in their own country — or, if they can, cannot properly establish their rights to their child because of their marital status.